starship/starship/docs/config/README.md

 | `min_time_to_notify`   | `45_000`                      | Shortest duration for notification (in milliseconds).                                                                                                             |
 | `notification_timeout` |                               | Duration to show notification for (in milliseconds).
 If unset, notification timeout will be determined by daemon.
 Not all notification daemons honor this option. |

-::: tip

-Showing desktop notifications requires starship to be built with `notify-rust` support.
-You check if your starship supports notifications by running `STARSHIP_LOG=debug starship module cmd_duration -d 60000` when `show_notifications` is set to `true`.

 :::

 ### Variables